Colocation Services Near Chicago - Midwest Data Center For Fast Content Delivery

 The second factor which is even of a greater importance for delivering fast content to the local Internet users, is the way any Colocation or IT Hosting provider builds and operates its Internet network.
 The more Internet routes go to the web hosting provider's infrastructure, the more options Internet users have to transmit data (download and upload content) to this particular network.
 An Internet network is considered redundant if it has two independent, physically separate, Internet connectivity routes (also called "Upstreams" or "Uplinks to Internet").
 For example, ten years ago, when Host Color has started building its own Colocation data center and Internet network, we have got two physical upstreams to two global Internet Service Providers - Level 3 and Cogent.
 They have ensured that we have had redundancy of the Internet connectivity and worked good for us on a global scale for more than 10 years.

-Low Latency Network
+Colocation Services With Low Latency

 The third and I believe the most important thing, that contributes to the operational level of any web hosting provider's network and results in a fast content delivery, is the number and the quality of its Peering routes.
 As the purpose of this article is to explain how Host Color's network (AS46873) allows us to deliver Internet content very fast and with highest possible quality to Chicago area and all over the Midwest U.S., I'll use AS46873 as an example to explain how fast content delivery works.

-Websites or data hosted in a data center located in any metropolitan area (in our case this is Chicago) often load slow (or are accessed with a high round trip delay) for Internet users based in the same state (province) or even in the same area.
+Websites or data hosted in a data center located in any metropolitan area (in our case this is Chicago data center) often load slow (or are accessed with a high round trip delay) for Internet users based in the same state (province) or even in the same area.
 Due to the way Internet connectivity works and because of ISP's routing policies, the delay for content delivery to local Internet users could be significantly higher, than expected.
 Midwestern U.S. Internet Users often experience long round trip delays, when they want to access any local host or website hosted with any local data center in their own state.
 The reason is that the wholesale Internet bandwidth carriers in the region operate certain physical routes and apply certain routing policies, which increase round trip delays for many destinations.
 It is very common that the route for a home or office Internet user to a certain data center in the Midwestern U.S. to be indirect, something that delays the Internet content delivery.

 Most web hosting providers either operate behind their data centers and infrastructure services providers (which makes impossible for them to apply own network policies) or build their networks by connecting to certain wholesale ISPs.
 The bigger the ISP is, the better global Internet connectivity it would provide.
 However, the larger the telecommunication carrier is, the more complicated routing and networking policy it would apply.
 Those web hosting providers which rely entirely on large upstream providers, enjoy stable Internet connectivity.
 But if any web host is connected only to large, international ISPs, it is very likely that Internet users, who's physical location is close to the company's data center to experience higher latency, when they try to access data hosted on the provider's infrastructure.
 This happens in many Internet content delivery scenarios.

 In comparison, companies like Host Color, that operate direct peering agreements and exchange traffic with the local ISPs, deliver Internet content much faster and with higher quality.
 To be fair to anyone who has been reading this article, I want to say that there are a number of data centers and networks that operate multiple peering agreements.
-What makes us unique is that Host Color Network is build with the purpose to avoid traffic congestions for Midwest U.S. Internet users and to ensure shortest possible routes between their homes or offices and our data center.
+What makes us unique is that Host Color Network is build with the purpose to avoid traffic congestions for Midwest U.S. Internet users and to ensure shortest possible routes between their homes or offices and our Chicago data center.

 - a) Operating bilateral Internet traffic exchange agreements with local Internet Service Providers